Dozens dead as Helene unleashes life-threatening flooding and knocks out power to millions across Southeast

 By Dalia Faheid, CNN

 • Deaths across 5 states: Storm-related deaths have been reported in South Carolina, Georgia, Florida, North Carolina and Virginia.
-At least 19 are dead in South Carolina, including two firefighters who died in Saluda County and two residents who died from fallen trees in Anderson County, according to state officials.
+At least 19 are dead in South Carolina, including two firefighters who died in Saluda County, according to state officials.
 In Georgia, at least 15 people have died, two of them killed by a tornado in Alamo, according to a spokesperson for Gov. Brian Kemp.
-Florida officials reported eight deaths, including several people who drowned in Pinellas County near Tampa.
-Six more deaths were reported in North Carolina: these include a car wreck on a storm-slick road that left a 4-year-old girl dead in Claremont and a fallen tree that left someone dead at their home in Charlotte.
+Florida officials reported eight deaths, including several people who drowned in Pinellas County.
+Six more deaths were reported in North Carolina and they include a car wreck on a storm-slick road that left a 4-year-old girl dead.
 And in Craig County, Virginia, one person died in a storm-related tree fall and building collapse, Gov. Glenn Youngkin said Friday.

 • Storm rescue missions underway: Nearly 4,000 National Guardsmen were conducting rescue efforts in 21 counties across Florida, the Defense Department said Friday.
-North Carolina has activated 358 guardsmen, while Georgia has more than 300 and Alabama has 43, said Sabrina Singh, Pentagon deputy press secretary.
-Additionally, the Biden administration has mobilized more than 1,500 federal personnel to support communities affected by Helene, Vice President Kamala Harris said Friday.
+North Carolina, Georgia and Alabama have also activated guardsmen.
+The Biden administration has also mobilized more than 1,500 federal personnel to support communities affected by Helene, Vice President Kamala Harris said Friday.

 • Severe flooding in North Carolina: Helene “is one of the worst storms in modern history for parts of North Carolina,” Gov. Roy Cooper said.
-Western parts of the state were slammed by heavy rains and strong winds bordering on hurricane-strength levels, causing life-threatening flash flooding, numerous landslides and power outages.
+Western parts of the state were slammed by heavy rains and strong winds bordering on hurricane-strength levels, life-threatening flash flooding, numerous landslides and power outages.
 More than 100 people were rescued from high waters, the governor said.
-From Wednesday morning to Friday morning, more than 2 feet of rain fell in the state’s mountainous region, with Busick recording a total of 29.58 inches in just 48 hours.
+More than 2 feet of rain fell in the state’s mountainous region from Wednesday morning to Friday morning, with Busick recording a total of 29.58 inches in just 48 hours.
 In the hard-hit city of Asheville, a citywide curfew is in effect until 7:30 a.m.
-Saturday, according to the city government.
+Saturday, officials said.
 About 20 miles southwest of Asheville, overwhelming, torrential rainfall was pushing the Lake Lure Dam into “imminent failure,” according to the National Weather Service.

 • The threat isn’t over: Helene’s remnants will continue to bring rain and gusty winds over hundreds of miles of the East.
 Multiple states have recorded more than a foot of rain, with at least 14 different flash flood emergencies issued for approximately 1.1 million people in the Southern Appalachians of Western North Carolina and adjacent parts of Tennessee, South Carolina and Virginia.
 In addition to the rainfall, winds continued to gust 30 to 50 mph over the Ohio and Tennessee Valley regions Friday evening and more than 35 million people were under wind alerts heading into Saturday.

-• More than 3 million left without power: The remnants of Helene continued to knock out power for several states across the eastern US on Saturday morning, with approximately 3,429,137 customers left in the dark in South Carolina, Georgia, North Carolina, Florida and Ohio, according to PowerOutage.us.
+• More than 3 million left without power: The remnants of Helene continued to knock out power for several states across the eastern US on Saturday morning, with nearly 3.3 million customers left in the dark in South Carolina, Georgia, North Carolina, Florida and Ohio, according to PowerOutage.us.

 • Helene disrupts travel and delivery services: Helene has caused numerous disruptions to travel and delivery services.
 Several Amtrak trains arriving or departing Florida and Georgia have been canceled, the company said.
 Delivery services were also impacted, with UPS announcing it has suspended service to Florida, North Carolina and Georgia because of the storm.
 FedEx likewise suspended or limited its service in five states.
 Water inundated countless roadways across the region, making them impassable.
 In North Carolina, 290 roads were closed throughout the state, and Gov. Roy Cooper said the state’s transportation department is shutting down even more roadways as severe flooding, landslides and washed-out roads pose serious threats to public safety.